AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-thumbhorizalign.md

 ---
 description: Horizontal alignment for thumbnails.
 Specifies the horizontal alignment of the thumbnail image in the reply image rectangle specified by wid= and hei= or by attribute DefaultThumbPix.
-seo-description: Horizontal alignment for thumbnails.
-Specifies the horizontal alignment of the thumbnail image in the reply image rectangle specified by wid= and hei= or by attribute DefaultThumbPix.
-seo-title: ThumbHorizAlign
 solution: Experience Manager
 title: ThumbHorizAlign
-uuid: 2fbe71e2-1227-415b-ad4c-0d0752f8f729
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---